 So you’re thinking about installing a temperature zoning system in your home.
 And you’re doing your research to find out what is involved, and can it really help you.
 Good for you!
 At Best Heating & Air we strongly believe in educating our customers.
-We feel that if you and our friends and neighbors in and around Natick, MA are fully aware of your options and the potential benefits then you are in a better position to make an educated decision about what you want done to the heating and air conditioning system in your home.
+We feel that if you and our friends and neighbors in and around Natick, MA are fully aware of your options and the potential benefits then you are in a better position to make an educated decision about what you want to be done to the heating and air conditioning system in your home.
 And that helps us provide exactly what you want and need.

 We recently discussed the basics of a zoning system and why it makes sense to consider it.
 Let’s go into a little more detail so later you can address the all-important question: Do you need one?

 As we explained earlier, the idea of a zoning system on your heating and air system is to allow independent control of separate zones, or rooms, of your house.
 To accomplish this each zone is set up with its own thermostat, and a motorized damper on the ductwork supplying air to that zone.
 When the thermostat in that room shows you need cooling (or heating, depending on the season) then it opens the damper and allows air into the zone.

 All the thermostats of all the zones in the house are connected to a central controller so that if any one of them is requesting airflow, then the central heating and cooling system is turned on.